Václav Havel Airport Prague: Development since 2000

-General runway reconstruction

-The main runway 06/24 was reconstructed from 2012 - 2013 due to poor technical conditions.
+The main runway 06/24 was reconstructed from 2012 to 2013 due to poor technical conditions.
 During reconstruction, runway 12/30 was the only usable runway as runway 04/22 is closed permanently.
 The runway reconstruction was originally planned for three stages.
 The first stage in 2012, the second stage in 2013 and the last stage in 2014.
 Runway 12/30 (which would be used during the reconstruction of the main runway) is not equipped for low visibility landings as it offers only ILS CAT I landings.
 In addition, the approach path of runway 12/30 goes above high-density population areas (such as Prague 6 and Kladno).
 Therefore, the second and the third stage of the runway reconstruction had to be merged so the works could be finished in 2013.

+Expansion plans

+Terminal expansion

+An expansion of the existing terminals is scheduled to start construction sometime during the year 2027 or 2028.
+A new concourse is supposed to be built to expand the existing Terminal 2 and it will be south of the mentioned terminal and north of the new runway (see "New runway").
+It will accommodate both non-Schengen (departure and arrival) and Schengen flights (arrival only).
+It will contain 8 jetway gates and 10 non-Schengen bus gates.
+An extension of the check-in hall at Terminal 1 is also going to be made.
+Modifications will be made to the existing concourses (including concourses A and B).
+Terminal 1 will be used only for Schengen flights and Terminal 2 will be used for both Schengen and non-Schengen flights.
+In addition, one Schengen bus gate will be added to concourse A. This project is supposed to be completed by 2033.